awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cwe.md

 You can use Amazon CloudWatch Events and Amazon SNS to notify you about changes to Systems Manager Parameters\.
 You can be notified when a parameter is created, updated, or deleted\.

 You can also use CloudWatch to perform an action on a target for specific parameter events\.
 This means, for example, that you can execute an AWS Lambda function to recreate a parameter when it is deleted\.
 You can also set up a notification to trigger a Lambda function when your database password is updated\.
-The Lambda fuction can force your database connections to reset or reconnect with the new password\.
+The Lambda function can force your database connections to reset or reconnect with the new password\.

 **Before You Begin**
 Create an Amazon SNS topic\.
 For more information, see [Getting Started with Amazon SNS](http://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html) in the *Amazon Simple Notification Service Developer Guide*\.